Sophia Loren: Later career

-Loren received a star on 16 November 2017, at Almeria Walk of Fame due to her work on Bianco, rosso e....
+On 16 November 2017, Loren received a star at Almeria Walk of Fame in Spain for her work on White Sister.
 She received the Almería Tierra de Cine award.

 Personal life

 Loren is a Roman Catholic.
-Her primary residence has been in Geneva, Switzerland, since late 2006.
-She owns homes in Naples and Rome.
+Since 2006, her primary residence has been in Geneva, Switzerland.
+Loren's real estate portfolio has included a ranch in Hidden Valley, California, an apartment in the Hampshire House building in Manhattan, a condo on Williams Island in South Florida, and a villa in Rome.

 Loren is an ardent fan of the football club S.S.C.
 Napoli.
 In May 2007, when the team was third in Serie B, she (then aged 72) told the Gazzetta dello Sport that she would do a striptease if the team won.

-Loren posed for the 2007 Pirelli Calendar.
+She had recently posed for the 2007 Pirelli Calendar.

-In February 2021 she was the guest on BBC Radio 4's Desert Island Discs and chose a pizza oven as her luxury item.
+In February 2021, Loren was the guest on BBC Radio 4's Desert Island Discs and chose a pizza oven as her luxury item.
 Her musical choices included Cole Porter's "I've Got You Under My Skin" as sung by Ella Fitzgerald, and Debussy's "Clair de lune" as played by Tamás Vásáry.
 She revealed that fellow actor Richard Burton was furious with her for cheating at Scrabble.

+On 24 September 2023, Loren received emergency surgery following fractures to her hip and femur sustained from a fall at her home in Switzerland.

 Marriage and family

-Loren first met Ponti in 1950, when she was 15 and he was 37.
-Though Ponti had been long separated from his first wife, Giuliana, he was not legally divorced when Loren married him by proxy (two male lawyers stood in for them) in Mexico on 17 September 1957.
+Loren first met Carlo Ponti in 1950, when she was 15 and he was 37, and they soon began an affair.
+Since divorce was not permitted in Italian law at the time, Ponti was not legally divorced from his wife, Giuliana Fiastri, when Loren married him by proxy (two male lawyers stood in for them) in Mexico on 17 September 1957.
 The couple had their marriage annulled in 1962 to escape bigamy charges, but continued to live together.
 In 1965, they became French citizens after their application was approved by then French Prime Minister Georges Pompidou.
 Ponti then obtained a divorce from Giuliana in France, allowing him to marry Loren on 9 April 1966.
+The marriage lasted until Ponti's death on 10 January 2007 from pulmonary complications, aged 94.

-They had two children, Carlo Ponti Jr., born on 29 December 1968, and Edoardo Ponti, born on 6 January 1973.
+The couple had two sons, Carlo Ponti Jr., born on 29 December 1968, and Edoardo Ponti, born on 6 January 1973.
 Loren's daughters-in-law are Sasha Alexander and Andrea Meszaros.
+Loren has four grandchildren and is one of Drew Barrymore's godparents, along with Anna Strasberg and Steven Spielberg.

-Loren has four grandchildren.
-Loren remained married to Carlo Ponti until his death on 10 January 2007 from pulmonary complications.In 1962, Loren's sister Maria married the youngest son of Benito Mussolini, Romano, with whom she had two daughters, Alessandra, a former MP and MEP, and Elisabetta.
+In 1962, Loren's sister Maria married the youngest son of Benito Mussolini, Romano, with whom she had two daughters, Alessandra, a former MP and MEP, and Elisabetta.